Tuxford North railway station: Oil transport

+taken by tanker to the station, then by train to Uphall railway station in West Lothian, in the 1950s.

 Modern times

 Tracks through the site of Dukeries Junction's low level platforms were slewed when the East Coast Main Line was electrified, enabling trains to go faster.
 This erased any last trace of the low-level platforms.
 Unusually for those days, the high-level station buildings were removed in the 1950s.

 The line through the sites of Tuxford Central and the high level platforms at Dukeries Junction became redundant when High Marnham Power Station closed in 2003; however, the line reopened in 2009 as High Marnham Test Track.